ewbarnard/NexmoInsight/Proposals/Scale.md

-# Proposal/Project One
+# First Proposal

 ## Tutorial Title

-Preparing to Scale: How to Offload Your Nexmo Number Insights in PHP
+_Preparing to Scale: How to Offload Your Nexmo Number Insights in PHP_

+## Tutorial Abstract

+> Typos happen.
+In this tutorial we validate user-entered phone numbers using the Nexmo
+> Number Insights API from our PHP web application.
+Once that's in place, we'll use CloudAMQP's
+> RabbitMQ as a Service to move our requests offline.
+We'll learn this powerful technique for
+> scaling-out a web application.
+We'll see how Conway's Law informs our decisions as we separate
+> user-facing web functionality from offline API use.

 ## About the App